darrenyang0116/Global-fishing-vessel-watch/Realtime_data/Animate_data.md

 </pre>

 <br />
-User is able to see country and vessel change color when clicking.
+User is able to see country and vessel changing color when clicking.

 ![mouseclick](http://i.imgur.com/JIvuDL9.png)